chryxjimin/easy_peasy_recipidia_backend/README.md

 # EASY RECIPEDIA

-Travel Lister is a Ruby library for dealing with dealing with keeping track of what you need to pack for your next trip.
+Easy Recipedia is a Single Page Application(SPA) that allows users to create and view recipes.

 ## Installation